 Brazilian flutist Carlos Feller is currently pursuing a Doctorate of Music in Flute Performance at Florida State University.
 Feller holds a B.M. from The School of Music and Arts of Paraná - Brazil, and a M.M. in flute performance from The University of Southern Mississippi.
 Feller was a prizewinner in competitions such as the William T. Gower Concerto Competition at USM, state and regional rounds of the MTNA, the Flute Society of Kentucky Young Artist competition, and in 2011 was selected as one of the participants of the prestigious Young Artist Competition promoted by the National Flute Association.
 An enthusiast of new music for flute, Feller performed at the International Computer Music Conference in New Orleans, in the final round of the International Michel Debost Composition Competition in Curitiba-Brazil and in the 15th Biennial Festival of New Musical at Florida State University.
 He joined Traverso Colore in 2011.

-Ellen Johnson Mosley is the Chair of the Career and Artistic Development Committee for the National Flute Association and Associate Principal Flutist in the Delano Chamber Orchestra.
-She serves on the music faculty of Butler Community College and on the Board of the George B. Tack Memorial Flute Committee in Wichita, KS.
-Ellen performs regularly with singer-songwriter Jack Korbel and is a guest performer with the Kansas City Baroque Consortium as well.
+Ellen Johnson Mosley is the Visiting Assistant Professor of Music - Flute at Morehead State University and Principal Flutist in the Cave Run Symphony in Morehead, KY.
+She has appeared as a guest performer with the Kansas City Baroque Consortium and is a founding member of Traverso Colore.
 She previously taught at Concordia University in Austin, TX and served as the President of the Austin Flute Society.
-She holds flute performance degrees from Florida State University, the University of Texas at Austin, and Wichita State University.
+Ellen holds flute performance degrees from Florida State University, the University of Texas at Austin, and Wichita State University.
 Her modern flute teachers include Eva Amsler, Marianne Gedigian, and Fran Shelly.
 She has also performed in baroque flute masterclasses for Na'ama Lion and Barthold Kuijken. www.ellenjohnsonmosley.com

 Karen McLaughlin Large is Assistant Professor of flute at Kansas State University and teaches flute, music theory, flute methods, world music, and directs the KSU flute ensemble.
 Dr. Large earned her Doctor of Music, Master of Music, Bachelor of Music, and Bachelor of Science degrees as well as graduate certificates in Music Theory Pedagogy and College Teaching from the Florida State University.
 She studied with Eva Amsler, Stephanie Jutt, Joshua Carter (under Charles Delaney), and Mara Rose Rys.
 Dr. Large is a founding member of Traverso Colore: Baroque Ensemble and performs with them throughout the U.S. She is also a member of the Florida Flute Orchestra, performing on the Sub Contrabass flute in G—one of only a few such instruments in the world.
 She has performed with several Florida orchestras and performed with the Konza Winds at the 2012 International Clarinet Association’s ClarinetFest and performed in two concerts at the 2012 National Flute Association’s Annual Convention in Las Vegas.
 Dr. Large is the creator of the Virtual Flute Choir.